 WHO IS ON THE EVERYLIBRARY BOARD?

-EveryLibrary’s founder is John Chrastka, a long time library trustee, supporter, and advocate.
-Mr. Chrastka is a partner in AssociaDirect, a Chicago-based consultancy focused on supporting associations in membership recruitment, conference, and governance activities.
+EveryLibrary’s founder is John Chrastka, a long-time library trustee, supporter, and advocate.
+Mr. Chrastka is a former partner in AssociaDirect, a Chicago-based consultancy focused on supporting associations in membership recruitment, conference, and governance activities.
 He is president of the Board of Trustees for the Berwyn (IL) Public Library (2006 – present) and is a former president of the Reaching Across Illinois Libraries System (RAILS) multi-type library system.
-Prior to his work at AssociaDirect, he was Director for Membership Development at the American Library Association (ALA), the world’s oldest and largest organization for librarians, library workers, supporters, and advocates.
-He is a current member of ALA as well as the Illinois Library Association (ILA) and is a member of the American Political Sciences Association (APSA).
+Prior to his work at AssociaDirect, he was Director for Membership Development at the American Library Association (ALA).
+He is a current member of ALA as well as the Illinois Library Association (ILA), and is a member of the American Political Sciences Association (APSA).
+He tweets at @mrchrastka.

 Erica Findley is a passionate library supporter and is influential in the broader library advocacy ecosystem.
-Ms. Findley is the Digital Resources and Metadata Librarian at Pacific University (OR) and is a 2008 MLS graduate from Emporia State University.
+Ms. Findley is the Cataloging/Metadata Librarian at Multnomah County Library (OR) and is a 2008 MLS graduate from Emporia State University.
 She is an active member of the American Library Association where she is an at-large member of their governing Council.
-She was a 2012 ALA Emerging Leader and currently serves as a member guide in the Emerging Leaders program, is vice-chair of the the Instructional Technologies Interest Group for LITA, and is an intern on the ALCTS board.
-Ms. Findley is a co-convener of the ALA Think Tank, moderates Oregon4EveryLibrary, and regularly hosts “pop-up libraries” when traveling by train or plane.
+She was a 2012 ALA Emerging Leader and currently serves on the Emerging Leaders Subcommittee and the ALCTS President’s Program Committee.
+Ms. Findley is a co-convener of the ALA Think Tank and regularly hosts “pop-up libraries” when traveling by train or plane.
 Ms. Findley can be found online at www.ericafindley.com.